zhullyb/monyhar/monyhar/docs/servicification.md

-# Servicifying Chromium Features
+# Servicifying Monyhar Features

 [TOC]

 ## Overview

-Much to the dismay of Chromium developers, practicing linguists, and keyboard operators everywhere, the term **servicificificification** [sic] has been egregiously smuggled into the Chromium parlance.
+Much to the dismay of Monyhar developers, practicing linguists, and keyboard operators everywhere, the term **servicificificification** [sic] has been egregiously smuggled into the Monyhar parlance.

-Lots of Chromium code is contained in reasonably well-isolated component libraries with some occasionally fuzzy boundaries and often a surprising number of gnarly runtime interdependencies among a complex graph of components.
+Lots of Monyhar code is contained in reasonably well-isolated component libraries with some occasionally fuzzy boundaries and often a surprising number of gnarly runtime interdependencies among a complex graph of components.
 Y implements one of Z's delegate interfaces, while X implements one of Y's delegate interfaces, and now it's possible for some ridiculous bug to creep in where W calls into Z at the wrong time and causes a crash in X. Yikes.

-Servicification embodies the ongoing process of **servicifying** Chromium features and subsystems, or refactoring these collections of library code into services with well-defined public API boundaries and very strong runtime isolation via Mojo interfaces.
+Servicification embodies the ongoing process of **servicifying** Monyhar features and subsystems, or refactoring these collections of library code into services with well-defined public API boundaries and very strong runtime isolation via Mojo interfaces.